 The Common Criteria (CC) certification standard reduce the need for multiple evaluations in international markets.
 As such, it limits cost and effort invested into certification processes.

 By relying on certified, high-quality products, companies can ensure they are implementing the most secure solutions possible.

-The Utimaco CryptoServer Se-Series Gen2 is the only Hardware Security Module in the market that has CC-certification based on Protection Profile EN 419221-5.
-Find us on the official Common Criteria portal:
+The Utimaco CryptoServer Se-Series Gen2 is the first Hardware Security Module in the market that received CC-certification based on Protection Profile EN 419221-5.
+The u.trust Anchor platform is now also CC certified to EAL4+.

 The importance of Common Criteria as internationally recognized evaluation standard for IT security products and components, such as HSM

 The Common Criteria for Information Technology Security Evaluation (Common Criteria, CC) is an internationally recognized certification standard for the security of IT products and systems.
 It was developed by Canada, France, Germany, the Netherlands, the UK, and the U.S. in the mid-90s.